danielpizarrotadres/aws-cloud-practitioner/README.md

         - So Permissions, managed via Policies.
 These are terms you will hear a lot when working with AWS

 - ### Users, User Groups and Roles
+    - [ ] Users
+        - Typically assigned to humans that should be able to access that account
+        - Every person that should be able to access the AWS account gets a user
+    - [ ] User Groups
+        - Group users to share permissions
+        - Avoid unnecessary permission copying or tedious per-user access management
+    - [ ] Roles
+        - A bit more advanced
+        - Typically used by services
+        - The idea here simply is that you often have services that need to work with each other.
+For example, you could have a service that actually should perform certain taks related to another service.
+By default, this would not be allowed because, and that's important, by default nothin is allowed in an AWS account.
+When logging into the account, you can do everything.
+But when you create an identity like a user or a role, by default that identity is not able to do anything.
+And if you use a service and runs an application on top of a service and that application wants to interact with another service, by default it would fail.
+Now if you create such a role and you assign it tothat service on which you are running your application, that role can hold the permissions required by your application sothat your application all of a suddenis able do something with another service, and that's the idea behind roles.